The Conch House Marina Resort Wedding Photography Guide

 Many couples set up their ceremony right on the waterfront lawn with the Intracoastal as the backdrop.
 The natural setting is gorgeous and doesn't need much decoration—the water and boats do all the work.
 Position yourself to shoot with the water behind the couple during the ceremony, then flip around for reverse angles during the recessional.
 Timing is everything here: late afternoon ceremonies get that perfect golden light, while midday can be harsh (bring a diffuser or plan for shade).

-Marina Walkways
+Waterfront Walkways

-The walkways between the restaurant and the marina are lined with boats, tropical landscaping, and weathered wood details.
+The walkways between the restaurant and the dock are lined with boats, coastal landscaping, and weathered wood details.
 These paths make excellent transition shots—couples walking hand-in-hand between ceremony and reception, bridal party laughing together, flower girls running ahead.
 The textures (rope, wood, water) and colors (blue sky, green palms, white boats) create a quintessentially Florida coastal aesthetic.
 Early morning or late afternoon light makes these casual portraits glow.

 Planning Your Timeline at The Conch House Marina Resort